andrewrothstein/docker-ansible-onbuild/README.md

 andrewrothstein/docker-ansible-onbuild
 ======================================
-* Base container image for building containers with Ansible
+* Base container images for building containers with Ansible